david672orford/pub-tools/README.md

 A window will appear with tabs such as **Meetings**, **Songs**, **Videos**, **JW Stream** which can be used to load videos and illustrations.

+## OBS Scripts

+The obs-scripts directory contains scripts which you can load into OBS Studio.

+### khplayer.py

+Run the Pub Tools web app inside of OBS Studio.

+### virtual-audio-cable.py

+Call into KH Player to create two virtual audio cables in the Pipewire audio server and connect them properly to feed the output of OBS Studio and the microphone selected in KH Player into Zoom and into the speakers also selected in KH Player.

+### autostart-outputs.py

+Start the virtual camera and a fullscreen output on the monitor selected in the script configuration screen.

+### auto-mute.py

+Mute the system default input device (which should be the microphone) whenever a video is playing in OBS Studio.
+Return the the first scene (which should show the camera) whenever a video stops playing.

 ## The Teaching Toolbox Module